-This contains brief articles sharing useful information such as water conservation tips, protection of the San Francisco Bay, and discussions of water and wastewater projects, budgets and rates, as needed.
+This publication contains brief articles sharing useful information such as water conservation tips, protection of the San Francisco Bay, and discussions of water and wastewater projects, budgets and rates, as needed.

-Current issue: Customer Pipeline - May/June 2015
+Current issue: Customer Pipeline November/December 2019

 EBMUD factsheets contain information about ongoing projects, water quality, and other customer related issues.